ManagedKube/kubernetes-ops/terraform-modules/aws/amplify/README.md

-  name                      = The name of the Amplify App repository_url            = The URL of the Git repository for the Amplify App enable_branch_auto_build  = Enable branch auto-build for the Amplify App build_spec                = Build spec for the Amplify App custom_rules              = Custom rules for the AWS Amplify App environment_variables     = Environment variables for the Amplify App oauth_token               = GitHub access token for the Amplify App branches_to_deploy	    = List of branches to deploy with AWS Amplify
+  name                      = The name of the Amplify App repository_url            = The URL of the Git repository for the Amplify App build_spec                = Build spec for the Amplify App custom_rules              = Custom rules for the AWS Amplify App environment_variables     = Environment variables for the Amplify App gh_access_token           = GitHub access token for the Amplify App branch_name               = The branch to be deployed domain_name               = The domain name to associate with the app sub_domain_prefix         = The subdomain prefix for the domain association sub_domain_branch         = The branch to associate with the subdomain

 ## Outputs